-- a.
-Periodically works with Program Director, academic associate dean, and other faculty to align course objectives and assignments with AACN Essentials. - b.
-Designs course such that students can meet the course objectives. - c.
-Prepares the course syllabus. - d.
-Structures and sequences course content and assignments. - e.
+- b.
+Confirms and finalizes clinical site placements with the appropriate agencies - c.
+Verifies an affiliation agreement with the site is place and submits a request for an affiliation agreement if one is needed. - d.
+Reviews the affiliation agreement and discusses with the student(s) and SON staff as needed to assure compliance. - e.
+Responsible for knowing and adhering to the terms of the affiliation agreement with the clinical site. - f.
+Represents the program to students - g.
+Coordinates implementation of respective program curriculum - h.
+Fulfills the administrative responsibilities for the program. - i.
+Works with Graduate Program Lead, Associate Dean, and other faculty to align course objectives and assignments with AACN Essentials. - j.
+Serves as the practicum course faculty and performs the responsibilities below as course faculty: - a.
+Designs course such that students can meet the course objectives. - b.
+Prepares the course syllabus. - c.
+Structures and sequences course content and assignments. - d.
 Assigns final course grades.
-Ensures all grades, including lab sections, are entered into SIS by the requested date. - f.
-Collaborates with Clinical Simulated Learning Center for scheduling as needed and communicates classroom technology needs to the SON Registrar. - g.
-Evaluates opportunities for IPE within context of course objectives. - h.
-Facilitates designated learning activities/experiences to be completed within designated class time and semester dates. - i.
+Ensures all grades, including lab sections, are entered into SIS by the requested date. - e.
+Collaborates with Clinical Simulated Learning Center for scheduling as needed and communicates classroom technology needs to the SON Registrar. - f.
+Evaluates opportunities for IPE within context of course objectives. - g.
+Facilitates designated learning activities/experiences to be completed within designated class time and semester dates. - h.
 Collaborates with other course professors as appropriate on matters of curriculum, scheduling of classes and clinicals, all exam schedules except final exams, and clinical/lab placements. - i.
-Prepares and manages the course Canvas site with course didactic and clinical components. - k.
-Provides course orientation and mentoring of clinical faculty and GTAs as appropriate to teaching role, expectations and requirements.

-- 1. Ensures consistency with pedagogy principles (content and evaluation) among clinical faculty, guest lecturers, and GTAs affiliated with the course. - m.
-Maintains content expertise and/or practice relevance pertaining to course or clinical instruction. - n.
-Reviews course evaluations and considers revisions for course improvement. - o.
+Prepares and manages the course Canvas site with course didactic and clinical components. - j.
+Provides course orientation and mentoring of clinical faculty and GTAs as appropriate to teaching role, expectations and requirements. - k.
+Ensures consistency with pedagogy principles (content and evaluation) among clinical faculty, guest lecturers, and GTAs affiliated with the course. - 1.
+Maintains content expertise and/or practice relevance pertaining to course or clinical instruction. - m.
+Reviews course evaluations and considers revisions for course improvement. - n.
 Coordinates, as appropriate, the review and revision of course materials for quality improvement.